microsoft/pxt-arcade/docs/skillmap/clicker/clicker4.md

 The code for a clicker game is already in the workspace.

 When you click Ⓑ, you get a super-clicker — but what fun is it to get extra power for free?
-Let's add the code to charge the player 10 points for the purchase.
+Let's add code to charge the player 10 points for the purchase.

 ---